velikov-mihail/AssayingAnomalies/README.md

 * SAMPLE_START - sample start date, default is 1925 (recommended to start in 1962 if short on memory)
 * SAMPLE_END - sample end date, default is 2020
 * COMPUSTATVariablesFileName - file with names of COMPUSTAT annual & quarterly variables to download (default included with code - COMPUSTAT Variable Names.csv) or 'All' to download all variables (not recommended as there are ~1,000 variables)
-* driverLocation - location of the PostgreSQL JDBC driver (included in the code and set as default)
 * tcosts - parameters specifying the choice of transaction costs
      * 'gibbs' - Gibbs effective spread measure from Hasbrouck (2009)
      * 'lf_combo' (default) - low-frequency combination measure from Chen and Velikov (2021)